zoldur/JIYO/README.md

 # JIYO
-Shell script to install a [Jiyo Masternode](http://www.jiyo.io/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Jiyo Masternode](http://www.jiyo.io/) on a Linux server running Ubuntu 14.04 or 16.04.
 Use it on your own risk.

 ***
 ## Installation: